pkgcraft/pkgcraft.github.io/content/posts/nascent-python-bindings.md

 when trying to do anything outside the ordinary.

 However, pyo3 has a couple, currently unresolved issues that lead me to abandon it.
-First, the speed of its class instantiation is barely equal or slower than a native python implementation, even for simple classes.
-It should be noted this is only important if your design is such that you must support creating thousands of native object instances at a python level.
-It can be possible to lower this overhead by only exposing functionality to interact with large groups of rust objects.
-Not to mention, for most developers coming from native python the performance hit won't be overly noticeable.
+First, the speed of its class instantiation is slower than then native python implementation, even for simple classes.
+It should be noted this is only important if your design involves creating thousands of native object instances at a python level.
+It's often preferable to avoid this overhead by exposing functionality to interact with large groups of rust objects.
+In addition, for most developers coming from native python the performance hit won't be overly noticeable.
 In any case, class instantiation overhead will probably decrease as the project matures and more work is done on optimization.

 More importantly, pyo3 does not support exposing any object that contains fields using explicit lifetimes.
 This means any struct that contains borrowed fields can't be directly exported due to the clashes between the memory models and ownership designs of rust and python.
-It's quite possible to work around this, but that often means copying data around in order for the python side to obtain ownership.
-Whether this is acceptable will largely depend on how much you feel the performance hit.
+It's quite possible to work around this, but that often means copying data in order for the python side to obtain ownership or redesigning the data structures used on the rust side.
+Whether this is acceptable will depend on how large the performance hit is or how much work the redesign takes.

 For my part, having experience writing native extensions using the CPython API as well as cython, the workarounds necessary to avoid exposing borrowed objects